alpsteam/autonomous-labs/lab-1.md

 ---
 layout: default
-title: Lab 1
+title: Lab 1 Sample lab
 ---

-# 🚀 Labs 1: Building something
+# 🚀 Labs 1: Sample lab

 In this lab we will build a small RESTful API with a Helidon microservice.
 We will connect the microservice to Oracle Autonomous Transaction Processing DB and deploy our application to Kubernetes using a CI/CD pipeline.